conneyml/oculAI/README.md

 # oculAI
-Ocular diseases detection using Artificial Intelligence
+Drowsiness detection and prediction system using Computer Vision, Machine Learning and Deep Learning.